 Many people know something web directories and how they can be beneficial to their business on the internet.
 But most of them don’t really know how directories make money to stay afloat.

-Think of directories as the yellow pages of the internet where you can find listings of various businesses and companies.
+Think of directories like the yellow pages of the internet where you can find listings of various businesses and companies.
 But unlike phonebook yellow pages, directories are more varied and are people can find better sites for more specific niches.

 Web directories usually make money either through paid listings where different sites pay them to be listed or through Adsense where they have paid ads on the site directory itself.